gkrain/SingletonScriptableObject/README.md

 # SingletonScriptableObject

+This the abstract class to use the Singleton pattern along with scriptable objects in Unity.

-Make sure you place your Singleton Scriptable Object in the "Resources" folder.
+Note: Make sure you place your SingletonScriptableObject in the "Resources" folder.